1. General Questions

 The Early Learners category encompasses the Gymbaby, Supertot, Dinosaurs to Superstars, and Kindersonic Academy classes.

-• Gymbaby is for gymnasts aged 18 months to 30 months and is fully parented.
+• Gymbaby is for gymnasts who are walking to 23 months and is fully parented.
 Gymbaby is all about inspiration and discovery in a gymnastics environment.
 There is also a strong emphasis on developing physical literacy for these gymnasts.

 Only registered participants are supervised by the club and covered by insurance.
 Any other children (siblings, etc) must be entirely off the gymnastics floor in the waiting or viewing areas.
 This includes babies in slings, car seats, strollers, etc.

-The Cangym category is about the traditional/artistic events: vault, uneven bars, beam, floor, and parallel bars.
+CanGym is for gymnasts aged 6 years and up.
+The CanGym category is about the traditional/artistic events: Vault, Uneven Bars, Beam, Floor, and Parallel Bars.
 Gymnastics is a fun and useful sport whether you are cross-training, want to go to higher levels, or are interested in becoming more acrobatic.
 Boys and girls practice the same skills in these levels.

-The CanJump category is about the three trampoline events: trampoline, double mini-trampoline, and power tumbling.
-Canjump builds skills, training habits, endurance, balance, strength, perseverance, and safety skills in a high-flying sport.
+CanJump is for gymnasts aged 6 years and up.
+The CanJump category is about the three trampoline events: Trampoline, Tumbling, and Double Mini-Trampoline (DMT).
+CanJump builds skills, training habits, endurance, balance, strength, perseverance, and safety skills in a high-flying sport.

-Gymnastics For Life encompasses the Aerial Arts classes, Freestyle classes, and the Handsprings & Flips classes.
+Gymnastics For Life encompasses Aerial Arts classes and Handsprings & Flips classes.

 • The Aerial Arts class is in an introduction to the fundamental skills and training habits of aerial acrobatics.